 Want a pro tip when it comes to buying espresso gear, be it a milk pitcher or an espresso maker?
 Turn to the Italians.
 They’ve been making espresso longer than anyone, and they know what works (4).
 Case in point: the Motta Europa Pitcher, developed in conjunction with the Italian Barista Association.

 These pitchers, made from heavy-gauge stainless steel, are the go-to choice in Italian cafes.
-They’re available in four sizes, from 350 ml to a whopping 1 litre, a size unmatched by any other brand on this list.
+They’re available in four sizes, from 12 ounces to a whopping 34 ounces, a size unmatched by any other brand on this list.

 While we love that Motta offers large capacity options for coffee shops, the smaller sizes are just as impressive for home use.
 They feature a wide bell bottom, which makes for easier milk frothing because you have space to develop the whirlpool needed for perfect creamy microfoam.
 The duck-bill-shaped pouring spout is broader than most, so these milk frothing pitchers are best suited for simple coffee art like hearts and tulips.